Parkman328/Databricks/readme.md

 # ***Qlik and Databricks***

-This Repo Contains Documentaiin, Code and Notes on Qlik Partnership with Databricks
+This Repo Contains Documentation, Code and Notes on Qlik Partnership with Databricks

 The Author of this Repository
 John Park